Neanderthal behavior: Medicine

-Given their dangerous hunting and extensive skeletal evidence of healing, Neanderthals appear to have lived lives of frequent traumatic injury and recovery.
-Well-healed fractures on many bones indicate the setting of splints.
+Neanderthals appear to have lived lives of frequent traumatic injury and recovery.
+Well-healed major fractures on many bones indicate the setting of splints.
 Individuals with severe head and rib traumas (which would have caused massive blood loss) indicate they had some manner of dressing major wounds, such as bandages made from animal skin.
-By-and-large, they appear to have avoided severe infections, indicating good long-term treatment of such wounds.
+By and large, they appear to have avoided severe infections, indicating good long-term treatment of such wounds.

-Their knowledge of medicinal plants was comparable to that of contemporary humans.
+Their knowledge of medicinal plants was comparable to that of Cro-Magnons.
 An individual at Cueva del Sidrón, Spain, seems to have been medicating a dental abscess using poplar—which contains salicylic acid, the active ingredient in aspirin—and there were also traces of the antibiotic-producing Penicillium chrysogenum.
 They may also have used yarrow and camomile, and their bitter taste—which should act as a deterrent as it could indicate poison—means it was likely a deliberate act.
-In Kebara Cave, Israel, plant remains which have historically been used for their medicinal properties were found, including the common grape vine, the pistachios of the Persian turpentine tree, ervil seeds, and oak acorns.
+At the Kebara Cave in Israel, plant remains which have historically been used for their medicinal properties were found, including the common grape vine, the pistachios of the Persian turpentine tree, ervil seeds and oak acorns.